kanisterio/kanister/examples/etcd/etcd-in-cluster/k8s/README.md

 - **key** : TLS key file, would be `/etc/kubernetes/pki/etcd/server.key` in case of Kubeadm cluster

-- **labels** : Labels using which kaniter will identify one etcd member in case of multi member etcd cluster
+- **labels** : Labels using which Kanister will identify the etcd members in a namespace, in case of multi member etcd cluster

 ```